 The net investment income of the investment portfolio includes the income and expenses relating to investment property.
-These are show in the income statement under other technical income/expenses and other income/expenses.
+These are shown in the income statement under other technical income/expenses and other income/expenses.

-The net investment income relating to the 2016 investment portfolio totalled € 24.6 million, down € 2.4 million on 2015.
-The Group's net investment income from its investment portfolio, excluding exchange differences, totalled € 23.1 million, down € 0.6 million on 2015.
+The net investment income relating to the 2016 investment portfolio totalled \in 24.6 million, down \in 2.4 million on 2015.
+The Group's net investment income from its investment portfolio, excluding exchange differences, totalled \in 23.1 million, down \in 0.6 million on 2015.

-The net investment income declined by \le 0.4 million year on year.
-This is because in the prior year, Zavarovalnica Sava sold an investment property realising a capital gain of \le 0.4 million.
+The net investment income declined by \in 0.4 million year on year.
+This is because in the prior year, Zavarovalnica Sava sold an investment property realising a capital gain of \in 0.4 million.